morgwai/guiced-servlet-jpa/README.md

 ### [SimpleAsyncJpaServlet](src/main/java/pl/morgwai/base/servlet/guiced/jpa/SimpleAsyncJpaServlet.java)
 Base class for servlets that do not perform synchronous time consuming operations other than JPA calls.<br/>
 Request handling is dispatched to the app wide [ContextTrackingExecutor](https://github.com/morgwai/guice-context-scopes/blob/master/src/main/java/pl/morgwai/base/guice/scopes/ContextTrackingExecutor.java) associated with persistence unit's JDBC connection pool.
 This prevents  requests awaiting for available JDBC connection from blocking server threads.
-This way the total number of server's threads can remain constant and small regardless of the number of concurrent requests, while the JDBC connection pool will be optimally utilized.
+This way the total number of server's threads can remain constant regardless of the number of concurrent requests.

 ### [JpaServlet](src/main/java/pl/morgwai/base/servlet/guiced/jpa/JpaServlet.java)
 Base class for servlets that perform other types of time consuming operations apart from JPA.<br/>